Orlando International Airport People Movers

-The Orlando International Airport People Movers are a set of automated people mover (APM) systems operating within Orlando International Airport.
-The four original people mover systems connect the airport's main terminal to four satellite airside concourses.
-A fifth AGT people mover system was installed in 2017 to connect the main terminal with the airport's new Intermodal Terminal.
+The Orlando International Airport People Movers are a set of five automated people mover (APM) systems operating within Orlando International Airport.
+Four of the systems, dubbed Gate Links, connect the airport's main terminal to four satellite airside concourses.
+The fifth, dubbed the Terminal Link, connects the main terminal to the Intermodal Terminal.

-Landside/Airside shuttles
+Gate Links

-The landside/airside shuttles connect the landside terminals A & B with the four satellite airside concourses.
-Each airside consists of two guideways that carry a three-car train each.
+The Gate Links (formerly branded as shuttles or APMs) connect the landside of terminals A and B with the four satellite airside concourses.
+Each Gate Link system consists of two guideways that carry a three-car train each.
 The trains shuttle back and forth between the terminal and their respective airsides.
 The stations at the main terminal and the airsides use the Spanish solution: passengers board on an island platform between the two guideways and disembark on side platforms.

 Since Airside 4 is the primary concourse for international flights, its system is set up so that when international flights arrive, terminal-bound passengers are not “secure”, while airside-bound passengers have gone through security screening.
 Only one set of doors are open at a time, and trains receive a security inspection before boarding secure departing passengers to the airside.
 This eliminates the need for international arriving passengers to go through additional security screening before heading to the main terminal.

 Currently, Airsides 1 and 3 use a fleet of Mitsubishi Crystal Mover Urbanismo-22 vehicles.
 Airside 2 and 4 shuttle systems use Bombardier CX-100 vehicles.

-The audio announcements on the airside shuttles when the airport opened featured the voice of Jack Wagner.
-Wagner is well known for his extensive voice work for the Walt Disney Company and he was the voice onboard the Walt Disney World Monorail System from 1971–1988 (though his voice still delivers the "Please Stand Clear of the doors" on the monorails).
-Wagner's voice has largely been replaced on the landside/airside shuttles, but he can still be heard delivering some of the messages on the east two shuttle systems (Airsides 2 and 4).
-Orlando Mayor Buddy Dyer also delivers greetings on all of the airside shuttles.
+Orlando Mayor Buddy Dyer delivers greetings on all of the airside shuttles.